rqlite/rqlite/DOC/QUEUED_WRITES.md

 ## Usage

 rqlite exposes a special API flag, which will queue up write-requests and execute them asynchronously.
 This allows clients to send multiple distinct requests to a rqlite node, and have rqlite automatically do the batching and bulk insert for the client, without the client doing any extra work.
-The net result is as if the client wrote a single Bulk request containing all three `INSERT` statements.
+The net result is as if the client wrote a single Bulk request containing all the queued statements.
 For the same reason that using the [Bulk API](https://github.com/rqlite/rqlite/blob/master/DOC/BULK.md) results in much higher write performance, **using the _Queued Writes_ API will also result in much higher write performance**.

 This functionality is best illustrated by an example, showing two requests being queued.
 ```bash